Follow these steps for metrics creation to improve your team’s sales performance! Keep reading to find out more.

-- Pipeline Builders – sales reps who specialize in pipeline generation, however lack the ability to close
+- Pipeline Builders – Sales reps who specialize in pipeline generation, however, they lack the ability to close.

-By figuring out who are your top performers and transferring the methods and processes they are using to win, you can move all sales reps up through the ranks to improve performance.
+Coming up with the right metrics can help sales leaders determine who their top performers are and how to motivate underperformers.
+By figuring out who are your top performers and transferring the methods and processes they’re using to win, you can move all sales reps up through the ranks to improve performance.

 What sales performance KPIs do you use to assess your sales reps?
 Share your insights in the comments section below!

 - Sales Metrics Smackdown: Are These 3 Inside Sales Metrics Overrated?

 - How To Optimize Team Performance With Sales Dashboards